piripinui/image-detection-demo/README.md

 |`public/directions_api_key.txt` |Holds the API key for the Google Directions API |
 |`public/tile_api_key.txt`       |Holds the API for the Google Tile API           |

+## Test Client
+There is a simple test client called *test.html* which can be used to submit PNG or JPEG images to the TensorFlow server and see the results.
+It basically calls the `/analyseimage` service, using a POST JSON body with the image you have selected encoded and dummy settings for the location and bearing.